 We are excited for you to join our 135-year tradition of distinguished education in pharmacy and the pharmaceutical sciences.
-We are the #1 ranked school of pharmacy in New York State and #14 in the United States by U.S. News & World Report.
+We are the No. 1 ranked school of pharmacy in New York State and No. 14 in the United States by U.S. News & World Report.

 If offered admission after April 15, submit the PHAR Reply to Offer of Admission form within one week (7 days) from the date of the offer of admission.

-UB email is the official method of communication between students and the university.
-Students must check it regularly to receive important messages and updates!
+UBmail is the official method of email communication between students and the university.
+Students should check it regularly (ideally once a day) to receive important messages and updates.

 Note for International Students: Visit Activate your UBIT Name

 International students (including Canadians) must provide the following materials as electronic uploads.

 For MS, the I-20 has the program/major as "51.2010 Pharmaceutical Sciences" for MS Pharmacometrics & Personalized Pharmacotherapy or "26.1099 Pharmacology and Toxicology, Other" for MS Pharmaceutical Sciences.